Cognitive Behavioural Therapy PgDip

 All potential trainees will be interviewed and required to undertake a written assessment before being admitted to the award.
 Potential trainees will need to demonstrate that they have the necessary interpersonal and academic abilities to achieve the award.

-We now recruit to the values of the NHS constitution.
+We now select in accordance with NHS values based recruitment.
 This influences our selection criteria and especially the values we are seeking to be demonstrated in both your application and interview, which we view as essential in any individual involved in working with service users.

 Funding is available via NHS West Midlands to support individuals who are employed in relevant NHS, Local Authority and Third Sector mental health services in undertaking this course.
-Funding arrangements are as follows:-
+Funding arrangements that were in place last year (and subject to change this year) were:-

 For new posts in IAPT services – 100% salary costs (backfill) for 12 months and 100% course fees